duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 # Duckietown Object Detection ML Training
-## TensorFlow Working directory
+## Working directory
-Structure of TensorFlow Working directory which must be attached as volume to container.
+Structure of working directory which must be attached as volume to container.

 `+` describes a directory and `-` a file
 ```
-+tf_workdir
++workdir
     +raw_data
       - Annotations.csv
       + images